sh4nx0r/sh4nx0r.github.io/_posts/2017-04-21-mega-guide-information-security-interview-questions.md

 - **Administrative Controls**: They are more or like Policies, Procedures and Guidelines that are to be followed. (eg., A password policy stating that the password must be changed every 30 days)

 ### 53. Contrast ***Defense in Depth***.
-**Defense in Depth** is also known as Layered Security that enables multiple security countermeasures in each and every level to make sure CIA (_Confidentiality, Integrity, Availability_) of data is intact.
+**Defense in Depth** is also known as Layered Security that enables multiple security countermeasures in every level to make sure CIA (_Confidentiality, Integrity, Availability_) of data is intact.
 It uses multiple approach to protect the data being penetrated by attackers.
 For eg. Having multiple security measures at the external network, internal network, etc.

 ### 54. Name the attacks that affects the CIA Triad.
 Just listing a single attack for each type.